-The claim of short-termism implies concentrated over recent decades in that investment time preferences and discount rates are systematically higher in the UK than in other comparable countries.
+The claim of short-termism implies that investment time preferences and discount rates are systematically higher in the UK than in other comparable countries.
 However, as yet there is limited specific evidence of business short-termism.
-Prior to late 2023.
-UK sovereign and commercial bond rates typically differed very little from other comparable countries, but it may be that such data do not fully capture the issue.
+Prior to late 2023, UK sovereign and commercial bond rates typically differed very little from other comparable countries, but it may be that such data do not fully capture the issue.

 In particular, short-termism may be more relevant at a sub-national spatial scale.
-There is a variety of evidence that the engagement of the financial and capital markets operating out of the global financial centre of London in other regions of the UK is very limited (see Maver et al. 2021).
+There is a variety of evidence that the engagement of the financial and capital markets operating out of the global financial centre of London in other regions of the UK is very limited (see Mayer et al, 2021).

 However, the reasons for this remain unclear.
-Whether this is linked to short-termism per se, or to other riskrelated factors which increase discount rates, remains an open question.
+Whether this is linked to short-termism per se, or to other risk-related factors which increase discount rates, remains an open question.
 There appear to be institutional and structural issues which play a role in limiting the geographical spread of investment capital, especially for start-ups and SMEs.